wso2/choreo-samples/github-new-release-to-twitter-post/readme.md

 ```

 ## Testing
-Run the Ballerina project created by the integration template by executing bal run from the root.
+Run the Ballerina project created by the integration sample by executing bal run from the root.

 Once successfully executed, New tweet will be posted in Twitter each time when a new GitHub release is done.